mrp089/simvascular.github.io/README.md

 </div>
 ```

 If you are adding a clinical test case page, add the navigation element under the `<summary>` element that has the label "Clinical Cases."
-The element will resemble the following: a `<div>` element with the `class="navSubLink` and an updated `href` link for the `<a>` directing to the new page.
+The element should resemble the following: a `<div>` element with the `class="navSubLink` and an updated `href` link for the `<a>` directing to the new page.

 ```
 <div class="navSubLink">